 There are three basic categories that some children fall into at some point in the process of learning to read.

-- Reading specific words (decoding & sight words)
+- Reading specific words (decoding, sight words & build vocabulary)

 - Reading Comprehension (understanding the story & story elements)

 - Both of the above

 There are 2 milestone times where kids most commonly struggle with reading.

 How to teach reading:

 Kindergarten/ First Grade

 - When kids are beginning to learn to read they HAVE to have a solid understanding of: